TorAlverMoen/ColourCodeBreaker/README.md

 ---

 This version was made in C# WPF with [Visual Studio Community](https://visualstudio.microsoft.com/) for the app itself.
-The splash screen and window background images, as well as the icon, were created using [Blender](https://www.blender.org/) for the 3D models and [Unreal Engine 5](https://www.unrealengine.com/) for the materials and rendering.
+The splash screen and window background images, as well as the icon, were created using [Blender](https://www.blender.org/) for the 3D models and [Unreal Engine 5](https://www.unrealengine.com/) for the materials and rendering and also [GIMP](https://www.gimp.org) for finalizing graphical elements.

 #### Screenshot:
 ![screenshot](doc/screenshot.png)